LTD-Beget/cpanminus/README.md

 # HOW TO BUILD FROM SOURCE

-Install App::FatPacker and Perl::Strip.
+Install modules: App::FatPacker Perl::Strip File::pushd.
 Then execute ./maint/build.pl.
 Copy cpanm script to your PATH.